Macrobiotics Training and Careers

 - Macrobiotic healing theory and principles

 - Aspects of food, nutrition and macrobiotic food energetics

 Training at macrobiotics school can take from three months to a year, depending on the program.
 Students who want to attend part-time can spread their courses over a longer duration if the school allows.
 Additionally, students interested in comprehensive nutrition training can enroll in traditional bachelor’s and master’s degree programs at colleges and universities across the country.

 Tuition for macrobiotics nutrition training programs ranges from $4,900 to $12,000.
 However, macrobiotics schools offer significant discounts for early registration as well as other program specials.

 Most states require a license, certification or, at a minimum, registration to practice as a nutritionist.
 Licensure typically involves completing specific academic course work, achieving a certain number of hours of practical experience under the supervision of an instructor or practitioner in the field, and passing a national certification exam.

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, employment of nutrition counselors will grow at a rate of 21 percent through 2022, which is faster than average.
-The public's increasing interest in preventing disease through dietary means and health education will help influence the continued job growth in the field.
+The U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook says that employment of nutrition counselors will grow at a rate of 21 percent through 2022, which is faster than average.
+The public’s increasing interest in preventing disease through dietary means and health education will help influence the continued job growth in the field.
 Nutrition counselors with advanced training and credentials can expect to find the best career opportunities.